Property:Description (description)

 This collection contains monthly and annual mean fluxes between 2001-2023 for the various components of the CarbonTracker Europe data assimilation system, for the inversions performed for the GCB2024.
 Prior biosphere fluxes are calculated using the SiB4 model (Haynes et al., 2019, https://doi.org/10.1029/2018MS001540).
 Prior ocean fluxes are taken from Jena Carboscope v2023 (Roedenbeck et al., 2013, https://doi.org/10.5194/os-9-193-2013).
 Imposed fire fluxes are taken from GFAS (di Giuseppe et al., 2018, https://doi.org/10.5194/acp-18-5359-2018).
 Imposed fossil fuel fluxes are taken from GridFED v2024.0 (Jones et al., 2021, https://doi.org/10.1038/s41597-020-00779-6).
 Please cite the paper of Friedlingstein et al., (2024, https://doi.org/10.5194/essd-2024-519) for the fluxes used.
 Please cite the paper of van der Laan-Luijkx et al., (2017, https://doi.org/10.5194/gmd-10-2785-2017) for the data assimilation system used. +

 This is a 25 years (1996-2021) observational dataset of meteorology, turbulent fluxes and net ecosystem exchange collected from the first tower at the Loobos site, the Netherlands (NL).
 The presented dataset contains six data streams, namely (1) the NL-Loo_BM stream including meteorological data: four-component radiation (radiation balance), air temperature and relative humidity, wind information, precipitation and throughfall, photosynthetic active radiation, bole temperature and soil heat flux), (2) the NL-Loo_Profile stream containing vertical profiles of CO₂ mole fraction, H₂O pressure, air temperature and relative humidity, (3) the NL-Loo_ST stream derived from the aforementioned two streams including total stored heat flux, H₂O and CO₂ fluxes below the canopy, (4) the NL-Loo_EC stream including EC measurements of CO₂ flux, sensible heat and latent heat fluxes, (5) the NL-Loo_Soil stream including vertical profiles of soil moisture and temperature and ground water level data, and (6) ancillary data including soil respiration, vegetation properties (i.e., tree height, stem width and dry aboveground biomass, Leaf Area Index, sap flow, needle foliage properties and the associated nutrient analysis) and ground water level.
-The data quality of these data streams is assured through standard operating procedures. +
+The data quality of these data streams is assured through standard operating procedures.
+The data description paper can be accessed at https://doi.org/10.5194/essd-18-2023-2026. +

 A 36 m tall tower is built at the site in 2021, hosting eddy covariance instruments (CO2, heat, evaporation, Volatile Organic Compounds), radiation instruments, profiles of temperature, water vapour, CO2, wind speed.
 Soil temperature, moisture and heat flux and water table depth measurements are collected around the tower.
 The data documentation such as stream names, units and instrument type of the Veenkampen can be found in the Excelsheet at the website of https://maq-observations.nl/. +